 The ‘ageing’ trend amongst the male tour might finally be on the cusp of slowing down, and eventually reversing.
 While the upper echelon remains, for now at least, older than any generation in memory (the only player under the age of 28 inside the current top ten is Kei Nishikori, and even he is 26), there is a large group of new young players who appear of the cusp of breaking through.

-The previously mentioned Kyrgios (ranked 30) and Kokkinakis (ranked 86) have youthful company inside the top 100 with Borna Coric, Hyeon Chung and Alexander Zverev (currently ranked 40, 51 and 83 respectively), and look likely to be joined by Andrey Rublev, Karen Khachanov, Elias Ymer and Quentin Halys, too.
-There is also an ominous wave of emerging young American players, led by Taylor Fritz, and including Jared Donaldson, Frances Tiafoe, Tommy Paul, Stefan Kozlov and Reilly Opelka.
+Nick Kyrgios (ranked 30) and Thanasi Kokkinakis (ranked 86) have youthful company inside the top 100 with Borna Coric, Hyeon Chung and Alexander Zverev (currently ranked 40, 51 and 83 respectively), and look likely to be joined by Karen Khachanov and Quentin Halys, too.
+There is also an ominous wave of emerging young American players, including Jared Donaldson, Tommy Paul, Stefan Kozlov and Reilly Opelka.

 While I wrote in the original post that older players might stand more chance of coming out on their own terms, it is also possible that this new generation of players will shake things up in more ways than just their on-court play.

 The past few years have also seen an acceleration of the welcome trend for currently-active male professional athletes to come out as either gay or bisexual.
 Most prominently Michael Sam came out as gay just two weeks after my original post, with Jason Collins also becoming the first openly gay man to play in the NBA that same month (having come out publicly the previous year).
 They have been joined by male athletes across a wide range of sports, including New Zealand Olympic rower Robbie Manson and US Winter Olympic freestyle skier silver medallist Gus Kenworthy, among others.